startreedata/pinot-quickstart/README.md

 ## Run the Pinot quickstart

-1. In terminal, clone this repository.
-For example, run: `git clone https://github.com/startreedata/pinot-quickstart.git`
+1. To clone this repo, run the following: `git clone https://github.com/startreedata/pinot-quickstart.git`
 2. [Install Docker](https://docs.docker.com/get-docker/).
 3. Choose one of the following options:
    - [**Run the Pinot quickstart automatically**](#run-the-pinot-quickstart-automatically).
 Use this option to immediately load streaming and batch data in Pinot.